HAB-multimedia/Driver-printer-auto-cutter-thermal-80mm-universal/readme.md

 2. Extract the ZIP file.
 3. Run the installer.
 4. Connect your printer.
-5. Select the correct driver.
+5. Select the correct com/usb port.
 6. Test print to verify the Auto Cutter works.

 ## ⚠️ Disclaimer